This post may contain affiliate links, view our disclosure policy.

 You may reach your Member of Congress and Congressional Tour Coordinator through the U.S. House of Representatives Switchboard at 202-225-3121, the U.S. Senate Switchboard at 202-224-3121, or online at www.congress.gov/members.

-Though there are indeed a few hoops to jump through, this once-in-a-lifetime opportunity to tour one of the most important buildings in American architecture is well worth it!
+Though there are a few hoops to jump through, this once-in-a-lifetime opportunity to tour one of the most important buildings in American architecture is well worth it!

 White House tours - things to do in Washington DC